Get students engaged in reading and writing with story prompts that are a bit outside the box

 Features of the Book

-- 15 pairs of stories: 1 unfinished and 1 completed.
+- 15 additional paired stories: 1 unfinished and 1 completed.
 The longer finished stories can be used as examples for student writing or as readings on their own.

 - Each story is supported with questions and vocabulary activities to introduce the story, discussion questions, and a variety of creative projects.